-But if that isn’t enough to make you mad, you should also know that environmental and human rights violations are widespread within the banking industry due to the unsustainable (and often downright immoral) way in which they invest your money in order to make a profit for their shareholders.
+But even if you haven’t been financially harmed by fraudulent bank practices, you should know that environmental and human rights violations are widespread within the banking industry because of the unsustainable (and often downright immoral) way in which they invest your money in order to make a profit for their shareholders.

-According to Green America, the worst social and environmental offenders are Citibank, Bank of America, Fidelity, JP Morgan, Vanguard, Suntrust and Wells-Fargo.
-But many other larger and mid-sized banks are pretty dirty, too.
+According to Green America, the worst social and environmental offenders are Citibank, Bank of America, Fidelity, JP Morgan Chase, Vanguard, Suntrust and Wells-Fargo.
+But many other large- and mid-sized banks are pretty dirty, too.

-This means that Americans who bank at large institutions like Suntrust, Citibank or Bank of America, etc. are, in effect, funding these human and environmental atrocities.
+This means that Americans who bank at large institutions like Wells Fargo, Citibank, Chase or Bank of America, etc. are unknowingly paying for human and environmental atrocities.

 But you don’t have to stuff your mattress with cash to escape the Big Banks and their shenanigans.
 Instead, you can do a lot of good with your money by investing it right in your community, right now.